Liverpool Frustrated By VAR As Brighton Snatch Late Equaliser - UrduPoint

 There was more bad news for injury-ravaged Liverpool as James Milner was forced off in the second half.

-Klopp had claimed it was almost a "crime" that Liverpool had to feature in the early Saturday match after playing in the Champions League just three days earlier.
+Milner's injury provoked Klopp's rant during his post-match interview as he repeated his recent complaints about Liverpool featuring in the early Saturday match after playing in the Champions League just three days earlier.

-He made six changes from the Atalanta game as Jota, Fabinho, Roberto Firmino, Andrew Robertson, Takumi Minamino and Nathaniel Phillips came into the starting line-up.

-Liverpool should have taken the lead in the opening moments when Fabinho unfurled a perfectly-weighted long pass that picked out Salah's run, but the Egyptian fired wastefully wide from just inside the Brighton area.

-After a spluttering first half, Klopp's men finally found some rhythm following Jordan Henderson's introduction at the break.

-In a warning that Brighton failed to heed, Jota turned to flash a shot narrowly wide and in the 60th minute the Portugal forward put Liverpool.
+- Klopp rant - Asked if Milner had a hamstring problem, Klopp took aim at television schedulers and Sheffield United manager Chris Wilder, who has criticised his counterpart over his desire to allow five substitutions instead of the current three.

+"Yeah, congratulations.
+You work for them yeah?
+Hamstring, surprise, and Brighton had injuries but ask Chris Wilder how we can avoid that," Klopp said.

-Robertson found Salah and his pass teed up Jota on the edge of the Brighton area.
+In the 60th minute, Robertson found Salah and his pass teed up Jota to drill into the bottom corner from the edge of the area.

-Skipping past two Brighton defenders, Jota cleverly drilled low shot back into the bottom corner.

-Jota has enjoyed a superb start to life with the Premier League champions, scoring nine times in 14 games since signing from Wolves in September.

 Liverpool were seconds away from three points when Robertson went to clear in his own area as Welbeck closed in.